chrisdone/website/posts/less-than-estimation.markdown

 One consideration is that this can either be considered non-additive (like T-shirt sizing), or can be additive, but needs special software to add them up.
 E.g. 1 month = 4 weeks, 1 week = 5 days, 1 day = 8 hours, etc. Either works for me.
-I think on paper organizations with to work without adding up estimates, but in practice that's what everybody needs anyway.
+I think on paper organizations like to work without adding up estimates, but in practice that's what everybody needs anyway.

 A handy way to think about the priorities in this scheme is: unit up, split down.
-I.e. estimates always jump up to the next unit.
+I.e. estimates always jump up to the next unit if they grow.
 But your estimates should never be reduced in unit (by e.g. being pressured by stakeholders), and instead be split into separate estimates, if possible.
 If it's easy to split a week up into two days, great!
 If it's not, perhaps the week was the right choice after all.